DareFail/AI-Video-Boilerplate-Chrome/README.md

-# AI-video-boilerplate-chrome
+# Chrome-Extension-Examples

-  This is a completely free Live AI Video Chrome Extension Boilerplate for you to play with.
+  This is a completely free Chrome Extension Examples for you to play with.

-There are more live video boilerplates at: [https://github.com/DareFail/AI-Video-Boilerplate-Simple](https://github.com/DareFail/AI-Video-Boilerplate-Simple)

 ## Published: